Country-wide manhunt under way after 14 killed in Spanish attacks

 Shortly before midnight on Wednesday, the day before the van ploughed into the tree-lined walkway of Barcelona’s Las Ramblas avenue, one person was killed in an explosion in a house in a separate town southwest of Barcelona, police said.

 Police said they had arrested a Moroccan and a man from Spain’s north African enclave of Melilla, though neither was the van driver.
 He was seen escaping on foot and was still at large.
-A third man was arrested in the town of Ripoll on Friday.
+Two more were arrested on Friday.

 A judicial source said investigators believed a cell of at least eight people, possibly 12, may have been involved in the Barcelona and Cambrils operations and that it had been planning to use gas canisters.